Portable gas heater safety guidelines

 For further information on Carbon Monoxide and advice on what to do if you suspect a release visit our Carbon Monoxide safety page

-If your heater requires a service or general health check to ensure it is functioning correctly ahead of the colder months, please do not hesitate to contact us on 03457 234 432.
+If your heater requires a general health check to ensure it is functioning correctly ahead of the colder months, please do not hesitate to contact us on 03457 234 432.

 You may also be interested in